Regular procedure

 In 2020 and 2021, applicants channelled through the regular procedure saw their waiting times seriously increase due to the COVID-19 pandemic and the related shut down of the IPAT for several months, between March and July 2020.
 In 2022, the IPAT resumed its activity as pre-COVID.

 The past few years have shown a certain improvement in the quality of the decision issued with an increased number of references to EU and national legal norms, country of origin information and jurisprudence of the European Court of Human Rights (ECtHR) and the Court of Justice of the European Union (CJEU).
-However, the concerns over the Tribunal’s independence remain and with 0% recognition rate in 2021, the Tribunal’s reputation was seriously damaged.
+However, the concerns over the Tribunal’s independence remain.
+The improved recognition rate, from 0% in 2021 to 1.5%in 2023 is however a welcome development.

-With respect to constitutional proceedings before the FHCC, the eCtHR considers that this remedy does not provide applicants with an automatic suspensive effect and therefore falls short of this effectiveness requirement.
-In coming to this conclusion, the Court noted that it is possible to seek a provisional measure from the FHCC but that such a request does not itself have an automatic suspensive effect either, and the relevant decision depends on an assessment on a case-by-case basis.[58]
-This means that applicants alleging a breach of Article 3 ECHR on the basis of the principle of non refoulement are not required to exhaust the remedy offered by the FHCC.
+With respect to Constitutional proceedings before the FHCC, the ECtHR considers that this remedy does not provide applicants with an automatic suspensive effect and therefore falls short of this effectiveness requirement.
+In coming to this conclusion, the Court noted that it is possible to seek a provisional measure from the FHCC but that such a request does not itself have an automatic suspensive effect either, and the relevant decision depends on an assessment on a case-by-case basis.[62]
+This means that applicants alleging a breach of Article 3 ECHR on the basis of the principle of non-refoulement are not required to exhaust the remedy offered by the FHCC.

 Judicial review